Ninel-Valentin/PathFinder/README.md

 #### -JAVA

 **Notes**
-- This project is a new improved version of a scratched passion project, ultimately developed for a university project.
+- This project is a new improved version of a scratched passion project from 2020, ultimately redeveloped for a university project in 2024.

 **Description**